NickSwainston/pulsar_spectra/docs/bandwidth_intergration.rst

 where :math:`\rm{BW} = \nu_\text{min} - \nu_\text{min}`.
 The evaluation of this expression for each of the models currently implemented in pulsar_spectra follows.
+Derivations for the log-parabolic are also included, although this model is deactivated in pulsar_spectra by default.

 How to use sympy to help with derivations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~